Raise your hand if you run a coaching business and any of these sound familiar:

 P.S.
 Want a head start?
 Grab a templated version of the contract we’ll be looking at throughout this article here.
 Feel free to customize.

-Do I need to worry about this right now?
+Do you need to worry about a coaching agreement right now?

 In all honesty, the answer is “it depends.”
 Some reasons to have a contract:

 - Cover your assets.
 Nobody likes contemplating nightmare scenarios, but the reality is they do happen: Disgruntled clients.
 Refund requests.
 On rare occasions, the threat of lawsuit.
 A good contract protects against all of these eventualities and keep you and yours safe.
 Combine a good contract with an LLC for finance and tax purposes, and you’re well on your way to making sure you’re protected on the legal front as an entrepreneur.

 - Show your students you’ve got this.
 When a client signs up for coaching and you seal the deal with a detailed, well thought out contract, you’re letting them know: You’ve been around the block.
 You’ve seen some stuff.
 They’re in safe hands.